samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 This difference in types is a complete description of the difference in the behavior of `controlled` and `contramap`: the only difference is that with `controlled`, you can change the value applied to the gate based on the state of each universe.

 This is perhaps most useful when composed with `multi`.
-If you apply `multi` and then `controlled`, you can inspect the state of the universe and return `Seq(value)` if some condition is satisfied, which indicates applying the gate normally, or `Seq()` if the condition is not satisfied, which indicates not applying the gate (or applying the gate to no values).
+If you apply `multi` and then `controlled`, you can inspect the state of the universe and return `Seq(value)` if some condition is satisfied, which indicates applying the gate normally, or `Seq.empty` if the condition is not satisfied, which indicates not applying the gate (or applying the gate to no values).
+This behavior is analogous to traditional controlled operations in quantum computing; the `controlled` function is just more general.

+### Unitarity

+All gates must be unitary, which ensures that any change to the game state is sound.
+No matter what action the player takes, there must be a way to reverse it so that the system is in the same state it was before the action was taken.

+The reverse, or adjoint, of each gate is pretty obvious, and not that exciting.
+The adjoint of *X(qubit)* is *X(qubit)*.
+The adjoint of *Translate(qudit, dx, dy)* is *Translate(qudit, -dx, -dy)*.

+But unitarity also imposes some restrictions on the player's abilities that make the game more interesting and challenging.

+For example, let's say there are two quballs.
+You're carrying one of them, and the other one is on the floor.
+You want to drop the one you're carrying on top of the other one, without picking the other one up.
+You can't just reset the carried qubit of the quball you're carrying---that requires measurement.
+You have to use an *X* gate, but any control you use will target both quballs, because they share everything in common except for their carried state, and you can't control on a quball's carried state while also targeting its carried state with the same gate.
+This means that you *have* to pick up the quball on the floor when you drop the quball you're carrying.

+Another example is if you are in multiple places at the same time---a superposition of position.
+When the player moves, all copies of them move in the same direction simultaneously.
+This means that all copies must keep the same relative position; if moving in a direction would cause *any* copy to hit a wall, then *none* of them can move in that direction.
+If they could, then either you could walk through walls or move your copies closer together.
+The former would make some puzzles trivially easy and the latter would violate unitarity.

+This isn't to say that these things are impossible.
+You just need to be a little more creative and use gate controls to your advantage.
+For example, player movement is automatically controlled on the player being alive---naturally, you can't move if you're dead.
+If one version of you is dead and the other version is alive, you actually *can* change their relative positions in a way that's unitary.

 ## Puzzles